JunglistMNSQ/rfm/README.rst

         'django_celery_beat',
         ]

-6. Add into settings.py a code is below
+6. Add into the settings.py a code is below
 ::

     LOGIN_REDIRECT_URL = '/profile/'

-7. Add import into urls.py
+7. Add imports into urls.py
 ::

     from django.contrib.auth.views import LoginView